pittcsc/Documents/Constitution.md

 ## IX) Voting Privileges

-Voting privileges are limited to currently enrolled Pitt student members in good standing with the organization.
-To maintain voting privileges a member must have attended or contributed to 2 CSC events, excluding recruiting and voting events, between the Fall and Spring semesters.
+Voting privileges are limited to active members who are currently enrolled at Pitt and in good standing with the organization.

 ## X) Associate Membership